18F/ffd-microsite/CONTRIBUTING.md

 All new Pull Requests must target this repository's `staging` branch.
 You can use [this link to ensure the base branch is set correctly] [gh-base-branch].

-[gh-search-pr]: https://github.com/18F/ffd-microsite/pulls?utf8=✓&q=is%3Apr "Github: Search All Pull Requests"
+[gh-search-pr]: https://github.com/18F/ffd-microsite/pulls?utf8=✓&q=is%3Apr "Github: Search All pull requests"
-[gh-base-branch]: https://github.com/18F/ffd-microsite/compare/staging...staging "Github: Submit a new Pull Request"
+[gh-base-branch]: https://github.com/18F/ffd-microsite/compare/staging...staging "Github: Submit a new pull request"
 [ffd-build-local]: README.md#building-the-microsite-locally "Federal Front Door: Building the microsite locally"

-## Deployment Cycle
+## Deployment cycle

 The deployment cycle for pushing to the production site is every __[x days, weeks, etc.]__.
 A core team member will open a pull request from `staging`